 When the university hires a consultant, specific arrangements should be included in the consulting agreement to protect the rights of the university.
 Ownership of patents and copyrights arising out of such approved consultant activities shall be determined at the outset of the consultant relationship.
-The Office of Technology Transfer shall be consulted before the consultant agreement is made final.
-See also ACAF 1.50, Outside Professional Activities for Faculty (University Policy for Academic Affairs, February 1995).
+The Intellectual Property Office shall be consulted before the consultant agreement is made final.
+See also ACAF 1.50, Outside Professional Activities for Faculty (University Policy for Academic Affairs).

 When the university has an established interest in a faculty/external agency activity (e.g., use of university facilities in performance of research), specific arrangements should be included in the consulting agreement to protect the rights of the university.
 Ownership of patents and copyrights arising out of such approved consultant activities shall be determined at the outset of the consultant relationship.
-The Office of Technology Transfer shall be consulted before the consultant agreement is made final.
-See also ACAF 1.50, Outside Professional Activities for Faculty (University Policy for Academic Affairs, February 1995).
+The Intellectual Property Office shall be consulted before the consultant agreement is made final.
+See also ACAF 1.50, Outside Professional Activities for Faculty (University Policy for Academic Affairs).

 Ownership of patents and copyrights arising out of approved faculty consultant activities shall be determined by the faculty members and outside agencies.
-See also ACAF 1.50, Outside Professional Activities for Faculty (University Policy for Academic Affairs, February 1995).
+See also ACAF 1.50, Outside Professional Activities for Faculty (University Policy for Academic Affairs).